rschristian/tailwind-grouping/README.md

 -   `wmr-plugin-tailwind-grouping`
     -   Supports JSX/TSX.
 Input HTML is not provided to WMR plugins, so cannot transform it.

-Conditionals are not supported at all at the moment, and while this shouldn't break them, it won't ungroup them.

 ## License

 [MIT](https://github.com/rschristian/tailwind-grouping/blob/master/LICENSE)